Mattyx22/riddleSolver-cc/docs/advanced-method.md

 If not it returns <strong>false</strong>.

 ### searching
-This function is splited into three for loops.
+This function is split into three for loops.

 The first loop is looking for matching values horizontally:
 ```javascript